 Porcupine quills need to be pulled out as quickly as possible from both humans and pets.
 They can become fatal if left inside the body for a long time.

 The quills are meant to be the porcupine’s defense against predators.
-The quills are designed in such a way that it’s easy for them to get inside the skin but extremely difficult to come out.
+The quills are designed so that it’s easy for them to get inside the skin but extremely difficult to come out.

 The quills are carriers of bacteria.
-When left in the skin, they can cause infections which can be life-threatening.
-Furthermore, if a porcupine quills a human or pet, both run a potential risk of developing a porcupine disease such as rabies, which can ultimately result in death.
+When left in the skin, they can cause infections, which can be life-threatening.
+Furthermore, if a porcupine quills a human or pet, both run the potential risk of developing a porcupine disease such as rabies, which can ultimately result in death.

 Aside from the risk of infections, some quills can get broken and remain lodged in the soft tissues, which is the most common in pets.
 In many cases, when the pet moves, the quills are driven deep into the skin and even break.